La Asunción Cathedral: History

+Due to its age and the importance of the architecture, the church was inscribed as an Historic National Monument of Venezuela in 1960.

+The cathedral serves as the seat of the Diocese of Margarita, which was created by Pope Paul VI on 18 July 1969.

 Features

-Set in the tree lined Plaza Bolivar, the church has a rectangular plan with massive walls as protection against pirate attacks.
-The main body of the cathedral, which is rectangular in shape, has dimensions of 17 by 48 m, and the interior is lined with two rows of huge columns in the tuscan style which support the roof.
+Set in the tree lined Plaza Bolivar, the church has a rectangular plan, with stone walls.
+The main body of the cathedral has dimensions of 17 by 48 m, and the interior is lined with two rows of huge columns in the tuscan style which support the roof.
 There is a bell tower outside, which is unique and the bells are now preserved in the plaza.
 One of the most important religious buildings on the Island, the Virgin of La Asunción is worshiped here.
 The cathedral has been declared a historical city monument.
 It has a plain façade and interior, but its left lateral tower, which dates to 1599, is the oldest in the country.
 The façade at the entrance portal of the church is built in the renaissance style.
 It was considered a model church till the 19th century.

+Bishop

+In 2023, the current bishop is Bishop Fernando José Castro Aguayo who has been in post since summer 2015.